maelchiotti/GTagger/README.md

 ## Prerequesites

 - Get a [Genius client ID](https://genius.com/api-clients) for lyricsgenius to work.
-- Place all your tracks in a single folder
+- Place all your tracks in a single folder.

 ## Usage